Ada-Developers-Academy/independent-ai-topics/working-w-copilot/copilot-interface-shortcuts.md

 ## Goals

-We won't cover all of Copilot's capabilities and shortcuts in this lesson, but we want to share the ones that we think developers will use most when getting started.
+While we won't cover all of Copilot's capabilities and shortcuts in this lesson, we will take a look at the ones developers tend to use most when getting started.
 For more in-depth information check out GitHub's documentation on ["Configuring GitHub Copilot in your environment"](https://docs.github.com/en/copilot/configuring-github-copilot/configuring-github-copilot-in-your-environment?tool=vscode) or ["Getting started with GitHub Copilot"](https://docs.github.com/en/copilot/using-github-copilot/getting-started-with-github-copilot#seeing-alternative-suggestions-2)

 Our goals for this lesson are to:
 - Show multiple ways to prompt Copilot for suggestions